uperl/App-cpangitify/README.md

 # CAVEATS

-If the distribution name has changed, this script has no way of knowing it and so only revisions with the same name will be included.
-Possible feature would include specifying multiple distribution names in the command line.

 Currently only works on UNIX like operating systems with rm, cp and a tar which automatically decompresses compressed tars.

-There isn't a test aside from making sure [App::cpan2git](http://search.cpan.org/perldoc?App::cpan2git) compiles.

 Each commit belongs to the CPAN author who submitted the corresponding release, therefore `git blame` may not be that useful for the imported portion of